 Exercising Modernity also includes a cultural scholarship program.
 These scholarships are offered to young artists and members of the academic community who have participated in the Exercising Modernity Academy.
 The products of the scholarship program include a variety of artistic projects and scholarly articles.
 All projects have an interdisciplinary character and a connection with numerous branches of art, ranging from architecture to film.

-The implementation of the project was supervised by Aleksandra Janus (curator of the Exercising Modernity program) and Małgorzata Jędrzejczyk (Pilecki Institute Berlin, curator of the Exercising Modernity program), acting in consultation with the program team of the Adam Mickiewicz Institute & Liebling Haus – White City Center.
+The implementation of the projects was supervised by Aleksandra Janus (curator of the Exercising Modernity program) and Małgorzata Jędrzejczyk (Pilecki-Institut Berlin, curator of the Exercising Modernity program) in consultation with the program team of the Adam Mickiewicz Institute and the Liebling Haus – The White City Center.

-Partners: Adam Mickiewicz Institute & Liebling Haus – White City Center
+Partners: Adam Mickiewicz Institute & The Liebling Haus – The White City Center

 The Exercising Modernity Cultural Scholarship was granted to:

 Michalina Ludmiła Musielak

 In her work, Laure Catugier explores the interrelationship between space, image and movement.
 Departing from architecture, the artist focuses her attention on the bonds between human beings and their environment – the built, material, physically defined one, but also the immaterial one, based on everyday human activity in space and perception.